-Research data refers to anything that can be used to validate research findings or used to reproduce the research.
+Research data refers to anything collected, generated or created during research that can be used to validate research findings or used to reproduce the research.

-It is valuable and must be managed over the life of your project to ensure you satisfy research integrity requirements, and to ensure you are getting maximum benefit from it.
+Your research data is valuable and must be managed over the life of your project to ensure you meet your responsibilities, satisfy integrity requirements, and so that you achieve maximum benefit from it.

 Research data management (RDM) refers to the practices you will engage in and the decisions made to manage research data.
 This includes how you will gather, organise, store, and manage access to data.